AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 For information about using the Offers console to create a reusable offer, see [Add an Offer to an Offer Library](/help/sites-cloud/authoring/personalization/offers.md#add-an-offer-to-an-offer-library).

 1. Select the experience to reveal the custom offer.
-1. Click or tap the custom offer to reveal the offer menu, then click or tap the **Save Offer To Offer Library** icon.
+1. Select the custom offer to reveal the offer menu, then select the **Save Offer To Offer Library** icon.

    ![Save offer to offer library](../assets/targeted-save-offer-library-button.png)

-1. Type a name for the offer, and select the library to which you are adding the offer, then click or tap the checkmark icon.
+1. Type a name for the offer, and select the library to which you are adding the offer, then select the checkmark icon.

 #### Converting a Library Offer to a Custom Library {#converting-a-library-offer-to-a-custom-library}

 Convert a library offer to a custom offer to change the offer for current experience and without changing the offer in other experiences.

 1. Select the experience to reveal the library offer.
-1. Click or tap the library offer to reveal the offer menu, then click or tap the Convert to Inline Offer icon.
+1. Select the library offer to reveal the offer menu, then select the Convert to Inline Offer icon.

    ![Convert to inline offer](../assets/targeted-convert-inline.png)